pdamodaran/m2x-javascript/README.md

 The main object encapsulating all API functionality is the global variable ``M2X``.
 In order to create an M2X object you are going to need an API key, which can be either a Master Key or a key belonging to a specific feed (in which case you will only be allowed to read/write to this feed).

-An M2X object contains two objects named `feeds` and `keys`, which provide methods for communicating with the Feed API and Keys API respectively.
+An M2X object provides methods for communicating with the remote API.
+Methods are organized under the following modules: `batches`, `blueprints`, `datasources`, `feeds` and `keys`.

 The following is a short example on how to instantiate an M2X object: